 “Living in Cambridge, I yearn for the Peak District’s multi-layered horizons, secret valleys, ever-changing views and stunning edges.
 It means a lot to be your President and to have an additional reason to remind myself of the Peak District’s beauty.
 As our first National Park, the Peak District holds a treasured place in the nation’s conservation story.
 As does this CPRE branch, launched by Ethel Gallimore (later Haythornthwaite) who’s vision and bravery – even audacity – as a pioneer of the countryside protection movement is humbling.”

 Mark is an author, naturalist and environmental tutor who writes and broadcasts on nature and wildlife in a variety of national media, including The Observer, The New Statesman and The Spectator.
 He has contributed to the Guardian Country Diary since 1987.
-Buxton-born, he was our first Ambassador, championing all things landscapes and Peak District on behalf of the Friends.
+Buxton-born, he was our first Ambassador, championing all things landscapes and Peak District on behalf of the Charity.